chaquo/build-wheel/README.md

 The following examples are included:

-* bcrypt: a minimal example, downloaded from PyPI.
+* multidict: a minimal example, downloaded from PyPI.
 * python-example: a pybind11-based package, downloaded from a Git repository.
 * cmake-example: similar to python-example, but uses cmake.
 A patch is used to help cmake find the Android toolchain file.
 * chaquopy-libzmq: a non-Python library, downloaded from a URL.
 * pyzmq: a Python package which depends on a non-Python library.
 A patch is used to help `setup.py` find the library.
-* scikit-learn: requires several other packages at build time (listed in `meta.yaml`).
-Before running the build, download those packages from [the public repository](https://chaquo.com/pypi-7.0/) and copy them into the `dist` directory.
+* scikit-learn: lists several build-time requirements in `meta.yaml`:
+  * The "build" requirement (Cython) will be installed automatically.
+  * The "host" requirements (NumPy etc.) should be downloaded from [the public repository](https://chaquo.com/pypi-7.0/) and copied into `server/pypi/dist` before running the build.
+A patch is used to allow NumPy and SciPy to be imported during the build.

 # Building with Docker

-Docker is the simplest and most reliable way to get all of build-wheel's dependencies set up.
+Docker is the easiest way to set up all of build-wheel's dependencies.

 If necessary, install Docker using the [instructions on its website](https://docs.docker.com/install/#supported-platforms).